 This fellow doesn’t look so excited about standing in the mud, does he?
 Truth is, he probably loves it.
 He’s a wild boar, a cousin of our mud-loving farm friend, the pig.
 Wild boars are a lot less friendly, though.
-The boy boars have sharp 2-inch long tusks, and if they chase you they’ll poke those tusks right into you!
-Like their pig cousins, boars eat just about anything, and use their long snouts (noses) to dig up roots and tubers out of that mud.
-They can’t see very well, but they have a great sense of smell to make up for it.
-Boars do get dangerous if they think you’re attacking them, so you don’t want to hang out with these guys — even if you like hanging out in the mud.
+Boy boars have sharp 2-inch long tusks, and if they chase you they’ll poke those tusks right into you!
+So you don’t want to hang out with these guys — even if you like hanging out in the mud.

 Wee ones: We like to think of pigs as pink, but boars can be black, brown, red, or grey.
 How many colors can board be?